kasmtech/workspaces_registry_template/README.md

 1. Go to `/site/next.config.js` and edit the `env` section with the relevant details.
     * name - The name you want to display
     * description - A short description to display when a store's information button is pressed.
     * icon - The image to display for your registry.
-You can upload an image to `/site/public/` and reference that by https://domain.com/image.png or if you aren't using a {sub}domain by referencing it from https://username.github.io/repositoryname/image.png where image.png is the name of the image you uploaded.
+You can upload an image to `/site/public/` and reference that by https://domain.com/1.0/image.png or if you aren't using a {sub}domain by referencing it from https://username.github.io/repositoryname/1.0/image.png where image.png is the name of the image you uploaded.
-    * listUrl - The link to the JSON.
-This will follow the same format as the icon above but ends in list.json, for example https://username.github.io/repositoryname/list.json
+    * listUrl - The link to the root of your site.
+For example https://username.github.io/repositoryname/ it should always include a trailing slash.
     * contactUrl - A link users can use to contact you on.
-If you are using a domain or a subdomain, you need to completely remove the `basePath: 'kasm-app',` line, otherwise change the value to match what you chose for the repository name in step 2.
+If you are using a domain or a subdomain, your basePath will just be the current version number `basePath: '/1.0',`, otherwise change the value to include what you chose for the repository name in step 2 `basePath: '/repositoryname/1.0',`.
 1. Upload your apps to the /apps folder
 1. Go to Settings then Pages and select Branch - gh-pages and click Save
 1. Check progress in Actions